foundation-for-environmental-monitoring/ffem-app-integration-sample/README.md

       startActivityForResult(intent, 100);
  ```

-- After the Soil or Water test is finished the result gets returned to your app
+- After the Soil or Water test is finished the result is returned to your app
 ```java
       public void onActivityResult(int requestCode, int resultCode, Intent intent) {
           if (resultCode == RESULT_OK) {